dcc-cc3002/final-reality-kohai-of-Javier/README.md

 Weapons have minimum value requirements.
 In the constructor of the corresponding class the object Require is used to check if the minimum value requirements are met.
 If they don't, an InvalidStatException is thrown.

+### Spell

+Each spell has its own class, that extends from an abstract spell class which contains some generic methods for executing spells.
+It makes it easier to add new spells.

 ### Turn scheduler

 The turn scheduler is implemented in the Assigner class, which extends the Programmer Trait.